nikitavoloboev/data/macOS/apps/keyboard-maestro/keyboard-maestro.md

 I share [all the macros I use](https://github.com/nikitavoloboev/my-mac-os/tree/master/km-macros#readme) with the app.

 ### KM actions
-- [Assert action](https://forum.keyboardmaestro.com/t/assert-action/8374) - "if not condition then fail".
-	- Useful for checking if you got right kind of data.
+- [Assert action](https://forum.keyboardmaestro.com/t/assert-action/8374) - "If not condition, then fail".
+Useful for checking if you got right kind of data.

 ## Notes
 - It is always better to run compiled Applescripts.